 I was first licensed in 1970 and earned a BSEE degree in 1975 from the Rochester Institute of Technology.
-(Loved operating the club station K2GXT with college buddy Fred W2UB back then!)
-I've been in high technology assignments all along, specializing in hardware and embedded software development ...
+Loved operating the club station K2GXT with college buddy Fred W2UB back then!
+I've been in high tech throughout my career, specializing in hardware and embedded software development ...
 Eastman Kodak, Edsun Labs, Dialogic Corp, SafeNet (CTO) and McAfee (Chief Scientist), Vir2us (CEO), and BlueFin Security (founder).
-I'm currently at LifeJourney where we've created a career exploration and mentorship platform that inspires high school students across the nation to pursue STEM education and career paths.
+I'm currently at LifeJourney where we've created a career exploration and mentorship platform that inspires high school students across the nation to pursue cybersecurity education and STEM career paths.

-And here is the beloved boatanchor station, used primarily for AM.
-Components include: an National NC-183D (an original find, first out-of-the-box in 2009!), a Viking Invader 2000 (currently being re-vamped for better audio), a great-performing Collins R-390. and the Heathkit station (HR-10B, DX-60B, HG-10B, HO-10 and HM-11), which re-creates my first staion back when I started out.
-An "HBR-16" receiver is being homebrewed into the Collins case, and an another exciting project in progress is a Class E AM Transmitter ... a digital-drive (PWM) modulator with a 24-MOSFET final stage providing a cool and efficient 1KW RF output on 80m/160m.
+Here's the main station ... used primarily for AM and CW.
+Components include: a National NC-183D brought back to working order, a Viking Invader 2000 (currently being re-vamped for better audio), a Collins R-390 restored with the help of friend W3HM. and the Heathkit station (HR-10B, DX-60B, HG-10B, HO-10 and HM-11), which re-creates my first station back when I started out.
+An "HBR-16" receiver is being homebrewed into the Collins case, and an another exciting project in progress is a Class E AM Transmitter ... a digital-drive (PWM) modulator with a 24-MOSFET final stage providing a cool and efficient legal limit RF output on 75m.

 An inveterate homebrewer with strengths in software and digital design, I have co-designed the Micro908 Antenna Analyzer, the DDS-60 card and numerous other kits for NJQRP and AmQRP.
 Among my latest projects, co-created with Milt W8NUE, is a single board controller for portable PSK31, called the NUE-PSK Digital Modem, for which articles were published in QST (Mar 2008), QEX (Mar-Apr 2008), and Circuit Cellar (Design Contest 2007).